latchbio/latch/docs/source/getting_started/quick_start.md

 ## Prerequisites
 * Install [Docker](https://docs.docker.com/get-docker/)
 * Ensure Docker Daemon is running

+> **Note:**
+If you are using Windows, you have to install a virtualized Linux shell to use Latch.
+Please head to our [troubleshooting](../troubleshooting/troubleshooting.md) page to learn more.

 ## Step 1: Install Latch
 Install the Latch SDK and CLI using pip: